 As a landlord, you want your tenants to be as happy as possible with their accommodations.
 Unfortunately, summer can bring a lot of problems, including pests.
 Pests, like ants, rodents, and bees, can be more than just annoying — they can cause property damage and even be a threat to your tenants’ health.
 In fact, rodents consume or contaminate up to 20% of the global food supply.
 This is why it’s so important to do what you can to ensure your properties stay pest-free.
+The last thing you want to do is read a local rent report like one of these from ABODO, and then find out that you are going to be getting LESS than the market rate for your rental.
 So today, we’re going to start with something basic and talk about a few ways you can keep bugs out of your tenants’ kitchens.

 Take Care of Cracks and Leaks

 One of the first things you should do to prevent bugs from getting inside a house is to seal any cracks and crevices that they could sneak in through.
 So if there are any obvious places that bugs could be getting in, it’s important to do some remodeling.
 While it’s true that about one-third of homeowners adopt healthier habits after remodeling their kitchen, a little remodeling can also help prevent pests.
 Additionally, it’s important to seal not-so-obvious places — around the stove and next to the dishwasher are common places for bugs to creep in.
 And lastly, it’s essential to prevent moisture buildup.
 Pests, especially ones like cockroaches, seek out wet places to nest.
 So if there are any leaking pipes or clogged drains that are causing water buildup, those problems need to be taken care of sooner rather than later.